darchr/gem5art/docs/tutorials/spec2006-tutorial.md

 The availability of the benchmarks could be found at the end of the tutorial.
 * --size: (required) size of the benchmark.
 There are three options: ref, train, test.
 * --no-copy-logs: this is an optional parameter specifying whether the spec log files should be copied to the host system.
-* --no-listeners: this is an optional parameter specifying whether gem5 should open ports so that gdb or telnet could connect to.
+* --allow-listeners: this is an optional parameter specifying whether gem5 should open ports so that gdb or telnet could connect to.
+No listeners are allowed by default.

 We don't use another Artifact object to document this file.
 The Artifact repository object of the root folder will keep track of the changes of the script.